LinkHAckerman/MasterProject/README.md

-# Magnum Opus – All‑Encompassing Web3 Platform
+# Magnum Opus – The All‑Encompassing Web3 Platform

 ## Overview
 The **Magnum Opus** is envisioned as the ultimate, end‑to‑end platform for everything crypto, NFTs, Web3, DeFi, and blockchain.
 It showcases full‑stack mastery across three core technology stacks: